 Pro Tip: once you have completed your first Drive for Dollars, write down the time of the day you started and the time you ended your drive.
 Also, note the number of properties you identified during the drive.

 This information will help you see over time how each of your drives has gone.

 Once you have created your list, the next step is to search property records, which are typically accessible through public records.
 Visit your local county’s assessors and recorder’s website to gather more details about the property and its owner.

 The information you want to look up is as follows:

 Based on the information you researched, remove any properties that don’t meet your criteria like:

 Pro Tip: A homeowner who bought his property in the last year or two will likely be less motivated to sell than someone who has owned the property for 5-7 years or longer.

-After you have shortlisted the properties that meet your criteria, the next step is to start marketing to those specific properties’ owners.
+Once you have selected the properties that meet your criteria, the next step is to begin marketing to their respective owners.